miholler/NSpecifications/README.md

 Now you can use your specification like this:

-    var isBoring = new BoringBookSpec().IsSatisfiedBy(book);
+    var isBoring = new BoringBookSpecification().IsSatisfiedBy(book);

 Or like this:

-    var boringBookSpec = new BoringBookSpec();
+    var boringBookSpecification = new BoringBookSpecification();
     var boringBooks = allBooks.Where(boringBookSpec.IsSatisfiedBy);

-Because of the usage of extension methods Specifications can also be combined if they are of the same generic argument type:
+ISpecifications can also be combined if they are of the same generic argument type:

-    var boringBookSpec = lowRatedBookSpec.And(tooBigBookSpec);
+    var boringBookSpecification = lowRatedBookSpecification.And(bigBookSpecification);

 This way of using Specifications has some cons:

- - very verbose, every new specification is defined in a class
+ - **very verbose**, every new specification is defined in a class
- - it can't be converted to queries in order to retrieve data from a DB
+ - it **can't be converted to queries** in order to retrieve data from a DB
- - *and* and *or* operators are implemented as methods and that's not the most natural way for composing predicates
+ - *and*, *or* and *not* operators are implemented as methods and that's **not the most natural way for composing predicates**

-Let's now see another much more intuitive way to create and manage Specifications.
+Let's see now a more intuitive way to create and manage Specifications.

 ## Specification.For(T) ##